GIScience/gis-training-resource-center/content/Modul_3/en_qgis_data_queries_ex1.md

 ---
 ```

-6. In the next step we want to identify special buildings within the affected buildings.
+6. In the next step, we want to identify special buildings among the affected buildings.
 Open the attribute table and check what kind of buildings can be found in the layer.
-This information can be found in the column „building“.
-You can sort the column.
+This information can be found in the column "building".
+You can sort this column.
-To extract „hospitals“, „schools“ and „mosques“ we can use the tool `Extract by Expression` or `Extract by Attribute`.
+To extract "hospitals", "schools", and "mosques", we can use the tool `Extract by Expression` or `Extract by Attribute`.

 ::::{grid} 2
 :::{card} `Extract by Attribute`
-1. Find the tool `Extract by Expression` in the `Toolbox.
+1. Find the tool `Extract by Expression` in the `Toolbox`.
 2. `Expression`: click on ![](mIconExpression.png).
-3. The window „Expression“ will open.
+3. The window "Expression" will open.
 Here we can build a very specific query.
 In the central panel open `Field and Values`.
 Here you can see all the columns oft he the layer.
-Click on `building`.On the right-hand side, you should now see the option `All unique`.
+Click on `building`.
+On the right-hand side, you should now see the option `All unique`.
 Click on it.
 Here you can see now all unique values in the column „building“.
 4.